AckerlyXu/heima/articles/hdinsight/hdinsight-develop-deploy-java-mapreduce-linux.md

 ## <a name="run"></a>Run the MapReduce job on Hadoop

 1. Connect to HDInsight using SSH.
-For information, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).
+For more information, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).

 2. From the SSH session, use the following command to run the MapReduce application: